silentstranger5/flax/readme.md

 | auth.py       | Authentication: Registration and Login |
 | shop.py       | Shop application: Index, Cart, History |

+In order to access admin panel, you need to register a user called 'admin'.

 This is an app stack:

 - Flask